About Servals and Savannahs

 stronger, with a graceful walk and elegant manner of being.

-F3s are usually 12 -15 % serval and will be about the same size as a domestic
+F3s are usually 12 -15 % serval and some will be about the same size as

-cat, though they will have slightly longer legs and bigger ears that give
+a domestic cat, though they will have slightly longer legs and bigger ears

-a standard look.
-You will find the most exotic looking F3s are those that
+yet a standard look.
+You will find the most exotic looking F3s are those

-are from a savannah to savannah breeding.
-F3s should not require any special
+that are from a savannah to savannah breeding.
+F3s should not require any

-houseproofing or extra training as some F2s do.
-They are perfect for a very
+special houseproofing or extra training as some F2s do.
+They are perfect

-busy family that wants an exotic looking cat that will absolutely always act
+for a very busy family that wants an exotic looking cat that will absolutely

-like a regular domestic cat.
-I have heard reports of F3s being indoor outdoor
+always act like a regular domestic cat.
+I have heard reports of F3s being